 Question

 c.
 Outline the characteristics of keystone species in an ecosystem.

-b. a. competition can limit the niche
+a.
+Competition can limit the niche

-b. competition can limit resources
+b.
+Competition can limit resources

-c. when competition is removed the niche can expand
+c.
+When competition is removed, the niche can expand

-d. can result in exclusion or removal of a species from a niche / only one species can occupy a niche
+d.
+Can result in exclusion or removal of a species from a niche / only one species can occupy a niche

-b. absence of keystone species would completely alter the ecosystem
+b.
+Absence of keystone species would completely alter the ecosystem

+Question